This document is relevant for: Trn2, Trn3

 • Coalesce transfers.
 One large DMA covering multiple logical sub-tiles is faster than many small DMAs to adjacent addresses.

-• Do not rely on CRC hashing alone to solve bandwidth problems caused by small or fragmented transfers.
+• Do not rely on hardware channel interleaving alone to solve bandwidth problems caused by small or fragmented transfers.
 Channel utilization and per-engine throughput are independent concerns.

 • Use full partitions (P=128).
 Fewer partitions means fewer engines utilized, compounding the effect of small payloads.